Turing degree spectra of differentially closed fields: Eventually Non-isolated Types

 \section{Eventually Non-isolated Types}

-The model-theoretic basis of Theorem \ref{thm:DCFtoGraph} is ENI-DOP, the \emph{Eventually Non-Isolated Dimension Order Property}, developed by Shelah \cite{SHM84} in proving Vaught's Conjecture for $\omega$-stable theories.
+The model-theoretic basis of Proposition \ref{prop:DCFtoGraph} is ENI-DOP, the \emph{Eventually Non-Isolated Dimension Order Property}, developed by Shelah \cite{SHM84} in proving Vaught's Conjecture for $\omega$-stable theories.
 In this section we give a simple example of how this property can be used to code graphs into models of theories satisfying ENI-DOP.
-The example may help the reader understand the coding in Section \ref{sec:spectra}, which is another example of the same phenomenon, but which uses models of \DCF0\ and hence is not so simple.
+The example may help demystify the coding in Section \ref{sec:spectra}, which is a more complicated example of the same phenomenon